oehrlis/oudbase/README.md

 ## Setup

+Latest installation script or TAR file is available on the [releases](https://github.com/oehrlis/oudbase/releases) page.

 ### Automatic Setup using shell script
 *OUD Base* is available as TAR file or as Bash installation file *oudbase_install.sh*.
 Wherein *oudbase_install.sh* is a TAR file with a wrappped Bash script.